-where Wi is intercept canopy water storage (mm), t is time (d), P and Pt are rain precipitation and throughfall respectively (mm/d), Ec is evaporation of the intercept canopy water (mm/d).
+where Wi is intercept canopy water storage (mm), t is time (d), P and Pt are rain precipitation and throughfall respectively (mm/d), Ec is evaporation of the intercept canopy water (mm/d). ).
 Note that the quantity in the round brackets of the RHS of eq.
-(5-1) is the canopy intercept as the rainfall water not reaching the ground.
+(S5-1) is the rainfall the canopy intercepts before reaching the ground.
 The canopy water storage is limited by its capacity Wimax which is found to be proportional to the Leaf Area Index (LAI)-